koyuncuoglum95/Blockchain-Web3-Apps-2021-2022/README.md

-# Krypt - Web 3.0 Blockchain Application
+SkyFrames - Web 3.0 Blockchain Application

 # How to run project
 1.)
 Create a metemask account